chronic illness tools and resources for churches

 This practical guide walks you through the first steps toward building a chronic illness small group.

 Lean into the living presence of Jesus and cultivate a deeper relationship with one another.
-When we slow down and really listen to each other, we grow together as the Body of Christ on earth.
+When we slow down and listen to each other, we grow together as the Body of Christ on earth.

 Ministry of Reconciliation